 OTHER GOVERNMENTAL AUTHORIZATIONS: The Interagency Review Team responsible for the review and approval of the proposed mitigation bank include representatives from the Corps, US Environmental Protection Agency, US Fish and Wildlife Service, National Marine Fisheries Service, and the California Department of Fish and Wildlife.

 HISTORIC PROPERTIES: The Corps will initiate consultation with the State Historic Preservation Officer under Section 106 of the National Historic Preservation Act, as appropriate.

-ESSENTIAL FISH HABITAT: The proposed project would not adversely affect Essential Fish Habitat (EFH) as defined in the Magnuson-Stevens Fishery Conservation and Management Act.
+ESSENTIAL FISH HABITAT: The proposed project may adversely affect Essential Fish Habitat.
+The Corps will initiate consultation with the National Marine Fisheries Service, pursuant to Magnuson-Stevens Fishery Conservation and Management Act, as appropriate.

-The above determinations are based on information provided by the applicant and our preliminary review.
+The above determinations are based on information provided by the prospective Sponsor and our preliminary review.

-The Corps is soliciting comments from the public, Federal, State, and local agencies and officials, Indian tribes, and other interested parties in order to consider and evaluate the impacts of this proposed activity.
-Any comments received will be considered by the Corps to determine whether to issue, modify, condition, or deny a permit for this proposal.
-To make this decision, comments are used to assess impacts on endangered species, historic properties, water quality, general environmental effects, and other public interest factors listed above.
-Comments are used in the preparation of an Environmental Assessment and/or an Environmental Impact Statement pursuant to the National Environmental Policy Act.
-Comments are also used to determine the need for a public hearing and to determine the overall public interest of the proposed activity.
+EVALUATION FACTORS: The Corps is soliciting comments from the public, Federal, State, and local agencies and officials, Indian tribes, and other interested parties in order to consider and evaluate the impacts of this proposed Mitigation Bank.
+Any comments received will be considered by the Corps to assess impacts on endangered species, historic properties, water quality, general environmental effects, and other public interest factors.
+Comments are used in the evaluation of the proposed Mitigation Bank per 33 CFR Part 332.8 and in the preparation of an Environmental Assessment pursuant to the National Environmental Policy Act.

-SUBMITTING COMMENTS: Written comments, referencing Public Notice SPK-2004-50019-must be submitted to the office listed below on or before September 24, 2018.
+SUBMITTING COMMENTS: Written comments, referencing Public Notice SPK-2014-01030 must be submitted to the office listed below on or before September 24, 2018.